This vehicle was sold June 2013.

 rear ones fitted.

 - 4 speed full syncomesh manual transmission, column change.

-- 4 wheel drum brakes, fully split system with separate boosters for front and rear.
+- 4 wheel drum brakes, fully split system with separate boosters for front

 - Leaf springs front and rear with telescopic shockabsorbers